-The enclosed technical article is a collaboration between an expert user, Mike Bartley (Test and Verification Solutions), with a senior solution architect, Sharon Rosenberg (Cadence) to provide a complete picture of the problem statement, a solution paradigm and technology, and the user benefits and impact of applying PSS technology.
+The enclosed technical article is a collaboration between an expert user, Mike Bartley (Test and Verification Solutions), with a senior solution architect, Sharon Rosenberg (Cadence) to provide a complete picture of the problem statement, a solution paradigm and technology, and the user benefits and impact of applying Portable Stimulus technology.

 As products become more complex and market windows continue to shrink, efficiency in product development can translate directly into competitive advantage.
 We understand what improves efficiency in verification: abstraction and reuse; but how to achieve that?